Donovan Warren

-Early years
+Early life

 As a native of Long Beach, California, Warren attended Long Beach Polytechnic High School, where he tallied 114 tackles, 15 pass breakups, five interceptions, and three fumble recoveries during his prep career.
 Considered a five-star recruit by Rivals.com, Warren ranked third among cornerback prospects and twenty-fifth overall in the nation.
 Scout.com ranked him fourth among cornerbacks, and ESPN ranked him eighth.
 He was named to the USA Today All-USA second-team and the EA Sports All-American second-team at cornerback.
 Warren participated in the 2007 U.S. Army All-American Bowl.
 Warren ran a 10.6 second time in the 100 meters in high school.

 At the beginning of the recruiting process, Warren was considered very likely to play for the USC Trojans football team, since they had four players from his high school on the roster and his godfather, Mark Carrier, was a USC alumnus.
 However, USC had a lot of depth at cornerback at the time and Warren (as well as his father) had a good relationship with Michigan assistant coach Ron English.
 When Warren made Michigan his final decision, he was noted as feeling that his heart wanted him to choose USC, which was the school he had grown up rooting for.
 However, his head led him to Michigan where he could play immediately and work under the tutelage of English, who had developed many defensive backs and went on to the National Football League.